Alaska Volcano Observatory

 ASH3D: Ash Cloud Height Forecast for Hypothetical Eruption

-- This ash cloud height graphic is the output of a mathematical model of volcanic ash transport in the atmosphere (Ash3D, USGS).
+- This interactive ash cloud height graphic is the output of a mathematical model of volcanic ash transport in the atmosphere (Ash3D, USGS).

 - This model shows expected movement of an ash cloud in the atmosphere for actual or hypothetical eruptions.